 According to the CDC (Centers for Disease Control and Prevention), drug overdoses have claimed the lives of more 700,000 people between 1999 and 2017.
 Adding to that, more than 68 percent of all overdose deaths were the result of opioid abuse.
 The 2017 study conducted by the CDC also shows a significant uptick in overdose deaths related to prescription and street-level opioids, increasing by as much as six times since 1999.
 Lastly, and perhaps most alarming, the study revealed that more than 130 Americans die every day as a result of an opioid overdose.

 Statistical data aside, overcoming any form of addiction is challenging; however, it can be especially difficult for those who are addicted to opioids.
 For many people, the withdrawals associated with quitting are so severe that they would rather continue using instead of seeking treatment.
 Fortunately, medications like Suboxone, which are a part of most medically-assisted detox programs can soothe many of the symptoms commonly associated with coming off of opioids.
-In saying that, Suboxone is as effective as it is addictive, meaning it is possible that some people may find themselves replacing one addiction with another.
-In this article, we will take a closer look at Suboxone and what makes it the treatment of choice when it comes to helping individuals overcome addiction.

 What Is Suboxone?

 For those who may not be familiar with Suboxone, it is a combination medication comprised of buprenorphine and naloxone, which work collectively to help users break free of their addiction.
 To further put this into context, buprenorphine is classified as a partial opioid agonist, meaning it triggers an opiate response in the brain.
 However, the response is mild compared to that of a “full” opiate agonist.
 The second active ingredient, naloxone, acts as an opioid antagonist and works by shutting off the opiate receptors in the brain.